Dean, Social Sciences

 Commitment to diversity.
 All applicants must have demonstrated sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty and staff.

-Possession of an advanced degree in a Social Sciences discipline from a regionally accredited institution.
+Possession of an EdD, PsyD, or PhD in the Social Sciences from a regionally accredited institution.

-Teaching experience in a Social Sciences discipline in an accredited post-secondary institution.
+Teaching experience in the Social Sciences in an accredited post-secondary institution.

-Experience in the collaborative management, coordination and/or leadership of an academic program or service.
+Experience in the management, coordination, or leadership of an academic program or service.

 Information and Application Process Instructions